cjkelling/Vue.js_deal_finding_application/README.md

 with.
 As expected, this did not take long and I had my API functioning as intended by the first day.
 All that was required initially was one endpoint for a GET request.

-I felt my front-end design should emulate the look and feel of what the company is already doing.
-It would not make sense to have a completely different experience for the customer, so I spent time analyzing the application that already exists for the company in order to gain design inspiration.

 After a day of Vue video tutorials I felt comfortable starting my front-end project.
 Vue uses components and the idea was similar to the concept of modules